Big or little endian, which is best?

 |

-When viewing data RTL, it feels natural with low endian (lowest byte (counted by significance) has the lowest address)
+It feels natural with low endian (lowest byte (counted by significance) has the lowest address)

 Byte address